 The Equipment Librarian is responsible for maintaining an inventory of AAR, LLC-owned tools and equipment.
 The Equipment Librarian is also responsible for facilitating documented lending and return of certain types of equipment.
 If this position is not filled, no equipment is lent outside of the fenced warehouse area.

-The Warehouse Manager Lead is responsible for overseeing the usage of the Wherehouse and its upkeep–this position is often called “Warehouse Advocate.”
+The Warehouse Manages are responsible for overseeing the usage of the Wherehouse and its upkeep–this position is often called “Warehouse Advocate.”

 Creative self-expression is central to what Burning Flipside is all about.